How to export DataGridView to Excel in Windows Forms?

 Step 6: Export data from DataGridView object to Excel worksheet.

-Use the ImportDataGridView() method to export the data from DataGridView to Excel worksheet with its column header and cell formatting.
+Use the ImportDataGridView() method to export the data from the DataGridView to an Excel worksheet with its column header and cell formatting.

 C#